3HO

 3HO (Healthy, Happy, Holy Organization), also known as Sikh Dharma of the Western Hemisphere or Sikh Dharma International, is a controversial American organization founded in 1969 by Harbhajan Singh Khalsa, also called "Yogi Bhajan".
-Its adherents are popularly referred to as the Sikh Dharma Brotherhood.
+Its adherents are called the Sikh Dharma Brotherhood.
 While referred to as the 3HO movement, "3HO" is strictly speaking the name only of the movement's educational branch.
 Scholars have defined 3HO as a new religious movement.

 Practices

-The 3HO movement is known for including some practices found in certain Dharmic traditions such as meditation, vegetarianism and yoga, particularly Kundalini yoga.
-3HO also believes openness to yoga and spiritual ideas as a source of strength.
+The 3HO movement is known for including some practices found in certain Dharmic traditions such as meditation, vegetarianism, and yoga, particularly Kundalini yoga.
+3HO believes openness to yoga and spiritual ideas are a source of strength.
 Both men and women wear turbans and often wear white clothes.

 3HO requires its members to follow a strict lacto-vegetarian diet.
-The use of alcohol, recreational drugs and tobacco is forbidden.
+The use of alcohol, recreational drugs, and tobacco is forbidden.

 Criticism

-Despite 3HO claiming to practice Sikh teachings and values, the organization is largely condemned by the wider Sikh community, with some going as far as to refer to it as a cult.
+Although 3HO claims to practice Sikh teachings and values, the organization is largely condemned by the wider Sikh community, with some going as far as to call it a cult.